 A new era of data-driven subsidies

 These days, however, a great number of rural energy users consume their energy via sophisticated web-enabled smart meters.
-This not only makes the microgrid business model fundamentally workable, it also means that every watt hour of energy being consumed by each and every customer is being logged in near real time, and crucially, users are able to buy very small amounts of power upfront using MPesa and other mobile phone based payment channels.
+This not only makes the microgrid business model fundamentally workable, but it also means that every watt-hour of energy being consumed by each and every customer is being logged in near real time, and crucially, users are able to buy very small amounts of power upfront using MPesa and other mobile phone-based payment channels.
 This means a chapati vender in rural Kenya can tap a few buttons on her old Nokia phone and a few moments later her smart meter receives the credit and the lights on her chapati stall spring to life.

 The emergence of mobile payment

 The presence of mobile-based payment services across the spectrum of off-grid energy access routes from SHS to microgrids reduces the burden of complexity enormously.